Lee-Cody/FInCH/.github/README.md

 Place folders directly into FIJI app directory.

-	FInCH_.py and colourdeconvolution.txt should end up in Fiji.app/plugins; the rest of the files should end up in Fiji.app/jars/Lib/FInCH/
+	FInCH_.py should end up in Fiji.app/plugins; the rest of the files should end up in Fiji.app/jars/Lib/FInCH/

 <br/>